aubell/huarongdao/README.md

-# huarongdao
+# solve puzzle with computer
-A Chinese game named huarongdao ,solve it  in lisp
+huarongdao: A Chinese game named huarongdao ,solve it  in lisp Rubik's cube, or Magic Cube